-The confirmation of the Anglo Irish Bank (AIB) decision to close the bank’s last branch in Co Armagh this November has been branded as “scandalous”.
+The confirmation of the Allied Irish Bank (AIB) decision to close the bank’s last branch in Co Armagh this November has been branded as “scandalous”.

 The matter was raised during Armagh City, Banbridge and Craigavon Borough Council’s monthly meeting held on Thursday, July 29 by Alderman Jim Speers at which he asked Council’s chief executive, Roger Wilson, to write to the relevant people expressing Council’s dismay at the decision.

 AIB announced plans to close a further eight branches, including one in Lurgan in November earlier in July.

 The other branches set for closure are Bangor, Coleraine, Glengormley, Kilkeel, Lisburn, Newcastle and Omagh.

 AIB said the closure was a result of the change in the way consumers interact with their banks with digital payments rising 53 per cent since the end of 2017.

 Reflecting on the announcement, Alderman Jim Speers questioned the decision and claimed that in closing this branch AIB risked becoming “irrelevant” to the local community.

 “I want to see we as a Council again express our very strong view in relation to the proposed closure of more banks within our district,” said Alderman Speers.